VSanotskyi/VSanotskyi/README.md

 </p>

 <p align="center">
-  <i>"Software architecture is the art of making the important decisions correctly early on."</i>
+  <i>"Great architecture is the result of thousands of small decisions made correctly."</i>
 </p>